 The reasons for this under-achievement are wide ranging and complex.
-Extensive research has highlighted unconscious bias, low expectations, and a lack of concerted leadership for equalities as common issues in schools.
-Each section of this toolkit is designed to contribute towards closing the attainment gap.
+Extensive research has highlighted unconscious bias; low expectations and a lack of concerted leadership for equalities as common issues in schools.
+Each section of this guidance is designed to contribute towards closing the attainment gap.